elevien/math50_2025/schedule.md

 Before going through Unit 1, please review [Unit 0](../unit0/index.html).
 This material will not be covered in class and it is expected that if you are not already familiar with it, you will learn it by the end of the first week.

 **Note** This schedule is subject to changes throughout the term.
-Please check this schedule throughout the term for updates.
+Please check this schedule on a weekly basis.
 Changes will only effect exams in rare circumstances.

 | Date       | Unit Material       | Topics | Notes |